CogYamaguchi/StandardSimonTask/README.md

 # StandardSimonTask

-This repo will host a demo experiment for the standard format of the Simon task.
+This repo will a demo experiment for the standard format of the Simon task.
 Click [this](https://cogyamaguchi.github.io/StandardSimonTask/) to start the experiment.